For the latest list of devices that support the Fitbit app for Android, see Which phones and tablets can I use with my Fitbit watch or tracker?

 The notification also provides a shortcut to your phone’s Settings app so you can adjust the notifications you receive from the Fitbit app to your phone.
 To open the Settings app, press and hold the notification and tap All Categories.

 Can I hide the Fitbit Sync Service notification?

 To hide the Fitbit Sync Service notification:

-- Press and hold on the notification.
+- Press and hold the notification.

-- Turn the notification off.
+- Turn off the notification.

 - Tap Done.

 Are notifications sent from my Android device encrypted?